pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## mitigate mitigated (id) (reg)
 * We have mitigated our risks by hiring a red-team to follow up on our implementation.

+## dunk dunked
+* I got dunked in the water!
+* I like to dunk my donuts in my coffee.
+* The Brits like to dunk their biscuits into their tea.

 ## examine examined (d) (reg)
 * We should have [examined,investigated,reviewed] the logs more closely.
 *